qiuyue1993/Notes/VQA/Important Approaches/Models with explicit reasoning module.md

 - Evaluated on both of CLEVR and VQA is brave!

 ---
-## Visual Coreference Resolution
+## Inferring and Executing Programs for Visual Reasoning

 ---
-## Inferring and Executing Proagrams for Visual Reasoning
+## Visual Coreference Resolution

 ---
 ## Neural-Symbolic VQA